Canada stays perfect to advance to world women’s curling final

 The Ottawa skip has yet to lose at the Capital Gymnasium.
 Homan’s latest victory — a 7-3 win over Russia’s Anna Sidorova in the Page playoff 1-2 game — gave her a berth in Sunday’s final.

-One more victory will give the Canadian team of Homan, third Emma Miskew, second Joanne Courtney and lead Lisa Weagle their first world women’s title.
-They could also become the first squad to go unbeaten through the competition.
+One more victory will give Homan, third Emma Miskew, second Joanne Courtney and lead Lisa Weagle their first world women’s title.
+They could also become the first team in event history to go unbeaten through the competition.

 “It feels unreal,” Homan said.
 “We’re excited to be in the final for Canada.
 You never know what’s going to happen but we’re going to battle hard for gold for Canada.
 We’ll be trying our hardest, that’s for sure and it would mean the world to us (to win).